Free Libyan Air Force

-The Free Libyan Air Force (القوات الجوية الليبية الحرة) was the air force of the National Transitional Council, a collection of defected Loyalist Military personnel and captured aircraft that aligned themselves with the anti-Gaddafi forces in the Libyan Civil War.
+The Free Libyan Air Force (القوات الجوية الليبية الحرة) was the air force of the National Transitional Council during the First Libyan Civil War.
+It was established by and was a collection of Libyan Air Force defectors with captured aircraft that aligned themselves with the anti-Gaddafi forces in the civil war.

 Operations

 On 13 March 2011, Ali Atiyya, a colonel of the Libyan Air Force at the Mitiga military airport, near Tripoli defected and joined the revolution.
 This is the earliest reference to the anti-Gaddafi forces having Air Force personnel.
 Later on 16 March, as many as four MiG-21 fighter jets landed at Benghazi airport and joined the rebel forces; one of the MiG-21s crashed near Benina airport on the following day.

 The Free Libyan Air Force showed itself for the first time on 15 March, launching an attack with a MiG-23 and a helicopter, sinking two pro-Gaddafi warships off the eastern coast near the front line of land battles at Adjabiya.
 Beforehand, the same aircraft also bombed an unspecified number of loyalist tanks near Brega and Ajdabiya.
 The same day, it was reported that Sirte's Gardabya Airport had its runways bombed by Free Libyan Air Force jets.

 On 19 March, a MiG-23 was shot down during the Second Battle of Benghazi.
 Media reports were initially confused, until a spokesman confirmed that the plane belonged to the rebels.

 A pro-Gaddafi spokesman said that the rebels had violated the UN no-fly zone.
 A rebel spokesman claimed the aircraft was shot down by pro-Gaddafi forces.
 Finally, BBC News reported on 20 March that the rebel aircraft was shot down by friendly fire, and the pilot, Colonel Mohammed Mbarak al-Okaili, was killed after ejecting too late.

 Another rebel jet was downed the same day, though no further information was given and it is possible that it is the plane lost on 22 March.

 On 22 March, a pilot of the Free Libyan Air Force, Colonel Fakhri Alsalabi, flew his jet into Bab Al Azizia in an apparent suicide mission, causing extensive damage and leading to rumors of Khamis Gaddafi's death, who later was proven to have survived unharmed.

 A total of 38 combat missions were flown by jet and helicopter pilots of the Free Libyan Air Force throughout March until the No Fly Zone was imposed, effectively grounding the small air force.
 Nine of these strikes were carried out by the rebels three Mi-35 helicopters gunships against Gaddafi's armoured columns advancing on Benghazi, one of which was destroyed.